tsimkoruslan/express_project/README.md

-# March 2023 Node Project
+# node_express_project

-This is a Node.js project for March 2023.
+This is a Node.js project.
 Below, you will find information on how to set up and run the project, as well as the technologies used.

 ## Table of Contents
 - [Setup](#setup)